KevinBian107/ensemble-imbalanced-data/README.md

   frameborder="0"
 ></iframe>

-This is the `interaction` data frame:
+This is the `interaction` raw data frame:
 <iframe
   src="assets/interactions.html"
   width="350"